Trust Center

 Tenant isolation

-Sigill.ai is multi-tenant.
+sigill.ai is multi-tenant.
 Tenant isolation is enforced through database-resolved authorization, ORM-level tenant filters, and DTO-level capability boundaries.
 A valid token establishes identity; authorization is resolved against the database on every protected request rather than trusting role claims embedded in the token.
 Detail in security architecture.

 Compliance posture